 Which Should I Do First, Save or Invest For Retirement?

-As a general rule I believe it’s best to make a get out of debt plan and pay off all consumer debt before saving for retirement.
+As a general rule I believe it’s best to make a get out of debt plan and pay off all consumer debt before saving money for later.
 That way you’re sure to have the right financial habits in place that allow you to save as much as possible for your future without wasting money on debt payments in the present.

 Saving and Investing Are Dependent on Developing Good Habits